Motivic Steenrod problem away from the characteristic: Category of motivic spectra satisfying derived blowup excision:

 Here, we construct a version of motivic spectra that represent cohomology theories satisfying excision in derived blowups in the sense of Khan--Rydh \cite{khan-rydh}, and compare it with some other natural variants of motivic spectra.
 Our exposition follows closely that of \cite[Section~2]{annala-iwasa:MotSp} and \cite{AHI}.
-Throughout this section, $S$ is a derived scheme, and $\Sch^\afp_S$ is the $\infty$-category of derived schemes almost of finite presentation over $S$.
+Throughout this section, $S$ is a derived scheme, and $\Sch^\afp_S$ is the $\infty$-category of derived schemes almost of finite presentation\footnote{See e.g. \cite[Definition~68]{annala-thesis} for the definition of almost finite presentation.} over $S$.

 If $\Cc$ is a category, we will denote by $\Pc(\Cc, \Dc)$ the category of $\Dc$-valued presheaves on $\Cc$.
 The notation $\Pc(\Cc)$ stands for presheaves valued in spaces, and together with its cartesian symmetric monoidal structure, it is the prototypical example of a presentably symmetric monoidal category.
 Stabilization $\Sigma^\infty_+ \colon \Pc(\Cc) \to \Pc(\Cc, \Sp)$ is an example of a map of presentably symmetric monoidal categories when the target is equipped with the pointwise smash product.